Why Service Dependency Chains Violate the Reliability Product Law

 Latency Tails, Metastability and Gray Failure as Additional Compounding

 The static reliability-block-diagram model captures correctness failure but not latency, partial-failure, or feedback-driven failure.
-Dean and Barroso’s “The Tail at Scale” in 2013 showed that at fanout N with each leaf at p99 latency L, the parent’s probability of at least one leaf exceeding L is one minus 0.99 to the N. At N equal to 100 that probability is 0.634 (Dean and Barroso 2013).
+Dean and Barroso’s “The Tail at Scale” in 2013 showed that at fanout N (the number of downstream services a single request triggers in parallel) with each leaf at p99 latency L (the response time that 99 percent of requests come in under), the parent’s probability of at least one leaf exceeding L is one minus 0.99 to the N. At N equal to 100 that probability is 0.634 (Dean and Barroso 2013).
 Bronson, Aghayev and colleagues at HotOS 2021 documented failures where positive feedback (retry storms, queue amplification, death-spiral routing) puts a system into a self-sustaining degraded state that no static formula captures (Bronson et al. 2021).
 Huang and colleagues at OSDI 2022 catalogued 22 metastable incidents at 11 organisations with durations from 1.5 to 73.53 hours, tracing 4 of 15 major AWS outages between 2010 and 2020 to metastable dynamics (Huang et al. OSDI 2022).
 An earlier Huang paper at HotOS 2017 named the gray-failure regime, where failure detectors miss problems that applications are experiencing (Huang et al. HotOS 2017).
 The operational implication is that the per-step ε an operator measures depends on the observation path.
 A health-check probe may see a value near 0.001 while end-user requests see a value near 0.05.

 Adoption Signals That the Cost Is Real